 -

-For leather-look upholstery, wipe with a barely damp cloth, then dry immediately to avoid streaking.
+For leather-look upholstery, wipe with a barely damp cloth, then dry it right away to avoid streaking.

 -

-Put felt pads under the feet to protect floors and reduce micro-shifts over time.
+Put felt pads under the feet to protect floors and reduce small shifts.

 -

-If you binge-watch for hours, set your “movie posture” with a small pillow at your lower back before you settle in.
+If you binge-watch for hours, set a small lumbar pillow before you settle in.

 -